Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Analysis

 \section{Analysis}

 \textbf{Optimal Initialization is Important!}

-To isolate the impact of initialization on training, we perform truncated SVD on various matrices, including Kaiming initialization and $\Delta W_{avg}$ with varying levels of added Gaussian noise, as shown in Table \ref{tab:init-matters}.
+To isolate the impact of initialization, we take truncated SVD on various matrices, including Kaiming initialization \cite{kaiming} and $\Delta W_{avg}$ with varying levels of Gaussian noise, as shown in Table \ref{tab:init-matters}.
 By applying truncated SVD, we ensure optimal gradient approximation, leading to initialization matrices $B_{\text{init}}$ and $A_{\text{init}}$ that form orthonormal bases in $\mathbb{R}^m$ and $\mathbb{R}^n$, respectively.
 This results in $B^T B = A A^T = I$, allowing us to isolate the effect of initialization.
-The results clearly demonstrate the significance of initialization—our approach consistently outperforms other variants.
+The results clearly demonstrate the significance of initialization, our approach consistently outperforms other variants.